-

 Date published1964-07-01

-On the so-called “island land” in coal formation (regarding the article by B. A. Afanasyev, G. M. Yaroslavtsev and V. I. Yatsuk “On conditions of formation of coal-bearing deposits in marginal troughs on the example of the Pechora Basin”).
+On the so-called “island land” in coal formation (regarding the article by B. A. Afanasyev, G. M. Yaroslavtsev and V. I. Yatsuk “On the conditions of formation of coal-bearing deposits in marginal troughs using the example of the Pechora Basin”).

 - Authors: